 The Challenge

-For this design change to be fulfilled, the project needed to incorporate two major changes.
+For this design change to be fulfilled, the project needed to incorporate two main changes.
 Namely:

 The PCB/PCBA to fit the new connector whilst also updating them with contemporary labelling and standards.